Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/split-cohort.md

     You must make sure to choose a matching identifier in Amplitude and Split.
 This is often `userID`.
 If they don't match, the integration will not work.

-### Export cohorts into Split
+## Export cohorts into Split

 After Split is connected to Amplitude, you can sync any Amplitude cohort to it.

 1. In Amplitude, open the cohort you want to export.
-Click **Sync To**, and choose Split from the drop-down list.
+Click **Sync**, and choose Split.
-2. In the modal that appears, choose the Split destination you've already configured.
+2. Choose the API target.
-3. Select the sync frequency you need: one-time, hourly, daily.
+1. Select the sync cadence.
-4. Click **Save Sync** to complete the process.
+2. Save your work.

 !!!note